There is no denying the benefits of beard oil.

 All of the grooming products in the world won’t make a lick of difference if you don’t practice application regularly and know when to practice restraint.

-So be sure that you take notice in the subtle changes in your skin and beard with increased use (this is why we mentioned earlier to take pictures to document).
+So be sure that you take notice of the subtle changes in your skin and beard with increased use (this is why we mentioned earlier to take pictures to document).

 This will be the best way to make sure you get the results that you desire.